screeps/docs/source/contributed/ps_ubuntu.md

 ### Install Mongo

-The version of mongo in the Ubuntu repositories is remarkably old.
-Mongo maintains an apt repository with updated versions, so the first step will be configuring that.
+The version of MongoDB in the Ubuntu repositories is remarkably old.
+MongoDB maintains an apt repository with updated versions, so the first step will be configuring that.

 ```shell
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5